JamesNickelson19/cloud_identification/processed_data/README.md

-This folder contains extracted feature data from the images in FIT_images.
+This folder contains extracted feature data from the images in FIT_images, with clouds manually marked with a 1, and clear subregions marked with a 0.

 test_data.csv : contains the fully processed test data